My Beautiful Laundrette: Adaptations

-A play based on the film, adapted by Kureishi, played at theatres across England in late 2019.
+Another play based on the film was adapted by Kureishi and produced in 2019 at theatres across England.
 It was a co-production among Leicester's Curve Theatre, Coventry's Belgrade Theatre, Cheltenham's Everyman Studio Theatre and Leeds Playhouse.
 Gordon Warnecke, who played Omar in the original film, played Omar's father in the adaptation.
 It was directed by Nikolai Foster and featured both back catalog and new music from the Pet Shop Boys.